neondatabase/neon/docs/rfcs/025-generation-numbers.md

 the probability of finding the index_part.json in one GET.
 One could also improve the chances by having pageservers proactively write out index_part.json after they get a new generation ID.

+#### Re-attachment on startup

+On startup, the pageserver will call out to an new control plane `/re-attach` API (see [Generation API](#generation-api)).
+This returns a list of tenants that should be attached to the pageserver, and their generation numbers, which the control plane will increment before returning.

+The pageserver should still scan its local disk on startup, but should _delete_ any local content for tenants not indicated in the `/re-attach` response: their absence is an implicit detach operation.

+**Note** if a tenant is omitted from the re-attach response, its local disk content will be deleted.
+This will change in subsequent work, when the control plane gains the concept of a secondary/standby location: a node with local content may revert to this status and retain some local content.

 #### Cleaning up previous generations' remote indices